Creating a Vue 3 and TypeScript project using Vite

 Running the project

-cd medium-examples-vite
+cd vue-project

 npm install